 Windows Neural Networks (WinNN) is a shareware windows neural networks simulator.
 WinNN can handle multi-layered feed forward networks and train using modified back-propagation.
 WinNN has a very friendly user interface and fast computational engine to run the calculations.
 WinNN can import data, train, and plot the results.

-- WinNN runs under on Windows versions 7 and up.
+- WinNN runs under on Windows versions 7 and higher.

 Some of the features of WinNN: